Updated: Nov 19, 2020

 This syndrome is characterized by tenderness present in the sternalis muscle and it's fascial connections to surrounding structures.
 The sternalis muscle is an anatomical variation (only 7.8% of the population) that lies in front of the sternal end of the pectoralis major muscle parallel to the margin of the sternum.
 (10)

-This muscle is rare and not commonly found in all people, however is still important to be considered as a differential cause.
+This muscle is rare and not commonly found in all people, however it is still important to be considered as a differential cause.
 (9)

 Like most muscle strains, it will have tender points that show a positive jump sign (muscle twitch) when palpated.
 Pain is felt deeply in the middle of the chest and can radiate in either direction into the chest muscles and arms but is not aggravated by upper body movement.
 (8)